 Without a proper, balanced diet, too much gelatin can also be harmful to the liver and kidneys.
-Because of that, people with kidney and liver issues should avoid taking gelatin capsules.
+Because of that, people with kidneys and liver issues should avoid taking gelatin capsules.

 How to Make Kratom Capsules At Home

-If you love kratom capsules, but buying them regularly would break your bank, we have good news for you.
+If you love kratom capsules, but buying them regularly would break the bank, we have good news for you.
 You can make kratom capsules at home.